2ndBillingCycle/naev-wiki/Mission-Ideas.md

 ## FLF Missions
 ### Dirty Dirty Bomb
-Too long to have here: Dirty Dirty Bomb.
+Too long to have here: [[Dirty Dirty Bomb]].
 Basically FLF morality and the bombing of civilians.

 ## Other
 ### Ultimate Lifeform
-Too long to have here: Ultimate Lifeform.
+Too long to have here: [[Ultimate Lifeform]].
 Basically Soromid have created a synthetic life form that is out of control.